echometerain/WebMap/README.md

 ## How to run

-java -jar WebCrawler.jar (Mode) (RecursionAmount) (URL)
+java -jar WebCrawler.jar (SessionName) (Mode) (RecursionAmount) (URL)

- - --index is the only Mode currently
+ - a session can be named whatever you want, and inputting the name of a previous session whould continue that session's computation.
- - RecursionAmount must be integer
+ - RecursionAmount must be integer.
+It determines how many sites the program will process.
- - Multiple URLs could be placed with a space seperator
+ - Multiple URLs could be placed at the end with a space seperator.
+It adds urls to a new or existing queue.

-Requires JRE 14 to run
+Requires JRE 15 to run

 Libraries used:
  - https://github.com/jhy/jsoup/